What has happened to domain WHOIS information?

 The changes have not been welcomed by ICANN.
 They recently fought a court case in Germany after they attempted to enforce the terms of their contractual agreement with a domain name registrar, EPAG Domain Services, who refused to collect a registrant’s personal data.

 ICANN were unsuccessful as the Regional Court of Bonn ruled that they had failed to show that the collection of the contact information was necessary, as required by the GDPR.

 ICANN is currently appealing the decision as they seek clarity on how to maintain a global WHOIS system and still remain compliant with legal requirements under the GDPR.

 All is not lost for rights holders seeking to identify the source of IP infringements online.

 Some registrars are now introducing data disclosure forms that an aggrieved rights holder can fill in to request the identity of a domain registrant in certain situations.
-For .CO.UK domains, rights owners are able to request access to data via Nominet’s data disclosure policy by completing this form, which requires you to explain your legitimate interest in this data.
+For .CO.UK domains, rights owners are able to request access to data via Nominet’s data disclosure policy by completing a form, please contact IP at Freeths for a link to the form, which requires you to explain your legitimate interest in this data.
 Nominet gives as examples of a legitimate interest: a trade mark holder wanting to identify the registrant to include them in a Dispute Resolution service complaint; solicitors acting for a party trying to enforce their IP rights; or a law enforcement agency requesting the data on a domain name.

 However, what is clear is that life will be more difficult for rights holders going forward.
 Inevitably this new landscape will involve more time, effort and be more expensive when seeking access to registrant information, which up to now has been freely and readily available.
 As a consequence it may encourage more instances of cybersquatting and IP infringement as the perpetrators hide behind the veil of confidentiality and avoid detection.
 Here sits the uneasy balance between the right to privacy and the right to enforce your intellectual property.